-In 2015, the Aria Amazon, which first set sail in 2011, was completely refreshed with new upgrades from bed linens to state-of-the-art lighting.
-The 45 meter (147 foot) long Aria was designed by the innovative Peruvian architect Jordi Puig.
+The Aria Amazon first set sail in 2011 and was upgraded in 2015.
+She was completely refreshed with new upgrades from bed linens to state of the art lighting.
+The 147 foot long Aria was designed by the innovative Peruvian architect Jordi Puig.

 Enter this natural, timeless world of undulating strangler vines wrapped around ancient ficus trees and brilliant bromeliads that pop against the jungle’s spectrum.
-Parrots call out from the dense tree canopy, squirrel monkeys play all day, and pink Amazon dolphins roll their dorsal fins above the dark waters as neon-brilliant colored tanager, kingfisher and oriole birds soar across the clear cerulean sky.
+Parrots call out from the dense tree canopy, squirrel monkeys play all day, and pink Amazon dolphins roll their dorsal fins above the dark waters.
+Neon-brilliant colored tanager, kingfisher and oriole birds soar across the clear cerulean sky.

-Hearts of palm soufflé, scallops with wild almonds and umari fruit, plantain and yucca gnocchi, escolar fish in aji panka chili adobo, grilled paiche with Amazon huatia potatoesare just some of the regional delicacies created by Aqua Expeditions Amazon Executive Chef Pedro Miguel Schiaffino.
-Schiaffino has earned global recognition, including from The Diners Club® World’s 50 Best Restaurants Academy, for his innovative Amazonia-influenced cuisine, served at Malabar and Amaz, two of his top-ranked Lima restaurants, as well as on board the Aria Amazon.
+Escolar fish in aji panca chili adobo or grilled paiche with Amazon huatia potatoes are just two of the regional delicacies created by Executive Chef Pedro Miguel Schiaffino.
+Schiaffino has earned global recognition.
+Notably, he appeared in The Diners Club® World’s 50 Best Restaurants, for his innovative Amazonia-influenced cuisine.
+The Malabar and the Amaz are two of his top-ranked Lima restaurants.

-Though Peruvian cuisine has made its way around the world, many of Schiaffino’s obscure yet delectable ingredients grow only the Amazon jungle.
-He has spent years studying the cooking traditions and food resources of Amazonia, working beyond the kitchen with anthropologists and environmental scientists.
-The Lima based chef returns often to go even deeper into this dense jungle in search of the next sustainable ingredients he’ll incorporate to create original recipes for Aqua Expeditions guests on the Amazon.
+Many of Schiaffino’s obscure yet delectable ingredients grow only the Amazon jungle.
+He has spent years studying the cooking traditions and food resources of Amazonia.
+He also works with anthropologists and environmental scientists.
+The Lima based chef returns often to go even deeper into this dense jungle in search of the next sustainable ingredients.
+These ingredients are incorporated into original recipes for Aria Amazon guests.

-Schiaffino says around 70% of all ingredients on board are sourced in the waters and rainforest surrounding our journey, but guests may rest assured that dishes also stay true to more accessible indigenous traditions like Peruvian ceviche, with its succulent tranches of just caught river fish, juicy onions, cilantro, coriander and corn kernels the size of South Sea pearls.
+Schiaffino says around 70% of all ingredients on board are sourced in the waters and rainforest surrounding our journey.
+Guests may rest assured that the dishes also stay true to more accessible indigenous traditions like Peruvian ceviche.
+Just caught river fish, juicy onions, cilantro, coriander and corn kernels the size of South Sea pearls.

-All 16 Design Suites on the Aria Amazon across the first and second deck measure 23 square meters (250 square feet), with individual air conditioning, polished timber flooring and a wall of floor to ceiling glass facing the Amazon River.
+All 16 Design Suites on the Aria Amazon across the first and second deck measure 250 square feet.
+They have individual air conditioning, polished timber flooring and a wall of floor to ceiling glass facing the Amazon River.
 En suite bathrooms with rain shower and organic bath amenities incorporate the latest eco-sensitive technology.

 Better Business Bureau Accredited